soarqin/DSP_Mods/UXAssist/README.md

 #### 一些提升用户体验的功能和补丁

 ## Changlog
+* 1.0.4
+  + Add new function: `Off-grid building and stepped rotation`
+  + Fix an issue that window position not restored and can not be resized when function is enabled but game is started with different mod profiles.
 * 1.0.3
   + Add new function: `Quick build Orbital Collectors`.
   + Add confirmation popup for `Re-intialize planet`, `Quick dismantle all buildings`, `Re-initialize Dyson Spheres` and `Quick dismantle Dyson Shells`.
   + Fix error on `Remove build count and range limit` when building a large amount of belts.
-  + Fix an issue that windows position not saved correctly when quit game without using in-game menu.
+  + Fix an issue that window position not saved correctly when quit game without using in-game menu.
 * 1.0.2
   + Redesign config tabs, for clearer layout.
   + Add 2 new options: